halitozken/bi-news-demo/README.md

 # Bi' News

-A news app with developed by Flutter.
+A news app developed with Flutter.